fernand0labra/rai-agrihusky/README.md

 The ROS2 package simulates odometry and GPS readings from the Husky platform.
 Using the points from the testing GPS data as waypoints to check the global to local frame transformation, the controller generates velocities that update the local and global position.

+*The path difference is most likely due to drifting north heading in simulation.

 <table>
     <tr>
         <td>